saadsohail9898/product-management-system/Product Management System.md

 - Loading indicators are displayed during API calls
 - Basic error logging is implemented using NLog
 - Added support for a product image URL field and display
-- A price range filter is available for enhanced search functionality
 ## Project Structure

 ### Backend